xinabox/pxt-SW01-beta/README.md

 * dewpoint
 * altitude

 The library is based on [BME280 Package from microbit/micropython Chinese community](https://github.com/makecode-extensions/BME280).
+Thanks also to ShaoZiyang for all the heavy lifting :)

 ![](sw01.jpg)